Rethinking Resistance with Virginia Jewiss

-14 November, 16.00-17.00, UCO: School II Craig Lamont‘When age speaks, youth listens (sometimes)’ In this paper I will explore the centrality of memory studies to my work in different fields, specialisms, eras, and methodologies, with a focus on the transformative elements of collective into cultural memory.
-Whether working in literature, history, creative writing (life-writing), or … Read more
+14 November 2025, 16.00-17.00, UCO: School II Craig Lamont‘When age speaks, youth listens (sometimes)’ In his talk “When age speaks, youth listens (sometimes),” Craig Lamont, Lecturer in Scottish Studies at the University of Glasgow, explored the centrality of memory studies to his work across disciplines and historical contexts.
+Drawing on research in literature, history, creative … Read more

 Seminar Series 2024/25, Semester 2